 for the Bangladesh Railways.
 The main exports to South Africa from Bangladesh

 include raw and finished jute, leather (bovine and tanned), textiles and garments

 For current information on trade statistics between

-South Africa and Afghanistan, visit the web site of the Department
+South Africa and Bangladesh, visit the web site of the Department

 of Trade and Industry of South Africa